E-Kuerschner/useAudioPlayer/README.md

 # react-use-audio-player
 Custom React hooks for controlling audio in the browser powered by the amazing [howler.js](https://howlerjs.com/) library.
-The intention of this package is to provide an idiomatic way to use Howler in React via custom hooks.
+The intention of this package is to provide an idiomatic way to use Howler in React while providing a simpler API via custom React hooks.
 The currently available hooks allow you to set up an environment in which you can distribute the responsibility of managing a single audio source between different components in your React application.

 ![Version](https://img.shields.io/npm/v/react-use-audio-player)